selfrefactor/rambda/docs/README.md

 ```

 It loops through `listA` and `listB` and returns the intersection of the two according to `R.equals`.

-> :boom: There is slight difference between Rambda and Ramda implementation.
-Ramda.intersection(['a', 'b', 'c'], ['c', 'b']) result is "[ 'c', 'b' ]", but Rambda result is "[ 'b', 'c' ]".

 ```javascript
 const listA = [ { id : 1 }, { id : 2 }, { id : 3 }, { id : 4 } ]